-GlobeMed at Brown University partners with Ungano Tena in Nairobi, Kenya to support creative and innovative programs that raise awareness about sexual health practices.
+GlobeMed at Brown partners with U-Tena in Nairobi, Kenya to educate young women about financial literacy as well as sexual and mental health practices.

 GlobeMed at Brown University + Ungano Tena